There’s nothing quite as stunning as running through a crowd of your friends holding sparklers on your wedding day.

 We know that you’re curious about sparkler safety.
 Don’t worry — we’re here to help!

-From teaching you how to light sparklers to offering up some invaluable safety dress, this post will tell you everything you need to know to stay worry and stress-free on your big day!
+From teaching you how to light sparklers to offering up some invaluable safety dress, this post will tell you everything you need to know to stay worry-free and stress-free on your big day!

 Table of Contents